redpanda-data/connect/website/docs/components/outputs/opensearch.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Publishes messages into an Elasticsearch index.
+Publishes messages into an opensearch index.
 If the index does not exist then it is created with a dynamic mapping.

 <Tabs defaultValue="common" values={[